learn-co-students/west-world-for-ann-west-world-practice-1548971362/README.md

 Determine how the component tree should be built.
 Some of the component tree has already been built for you.
 Before you get started, it is highly suggested to draw your existing component tree on paper.
 Then using visual clues from the example gif and clues from the comments within the code, where should the other components go in your component tree?
 A couple things to note:

 1. The root component is `App`.
 Within App, there are two main sections to this application: The top half (`WestworldMap`) and the bottom half (`Headquarters`).
 How should each of those components import the components that live inside them?
 2. Aside from visual cues, what functional cues can you get from the application?
 For example, it seems that the  West World Map contains multiple areas.
 A single `Area` component seems to hold hosts in a type of list.
-So what component does an area need to render that list? *Is there another component that also holds hosts in a list that's not an area component?????*
+So what component does an area need to render that list? ***Is there another component that also holds hosts in a list that's not an area component??
+Can you use it to help you???***
 3. Remember that two separate component branches can import the same component.

 Checkpoint 2: Determine Where State Lives